CWALabs/SkyCMS/Cosmos.ConnectionStrings/README.md

 ## Contributing

 This project is part of the SkyCMS ecosystem.
-For contribution guidelines and more information, visit the [SkyCMS GitHub repository](https://github.com/MoonriseSoftwareCalifornia/CosmosCMS).
+For contribution guidelines and more information, visit the [SkyCMS GitHub repository](https://github.com/MoonriseSoftwareCalifornia/SkyCMS).

+## Troubleshooting

+- HTTP context is not available
+    - Ensure `AddHttpContextAccessor()` is registered and the code runs within an HTTP request.
+For background jobs, pass a domain string to the API.
+- Missing `ConfigDbConnectionString`
+    - The provider requires `ConnectionStrings:ConfigDbConnectionString`.
+Add it to configuration or environment variables.
+- Domain not found
+    - `ValidateDomainName` returns false if the domain is not configured.
+Add the domain to a `Connection` entity in the configuration database.
+- Stale configuration
+    - Results are cached for 10 seconds.
+Wait for cache expiry or adjust code to refresh if you just updated tenant settings.